Atrika10/React-Learning/Projects/ProjectLearning.md

   * like I allow you my user to registered themselfs using email & password do I enable that option.
   * Now I can registered my users & it'll be showing inside users tab

+### Let Us sign up our first user with firebase

+- first validate email, password
+- if, email & password is valid then proceed further else return
+- for valid email & password
+  - check is it sign up form or sign in form, write logic based on that
+- Go to firebase documentation
+  - search Authentication -> web

+* Note : As `getAuth()`is an API which is gonna use almost every api call, so make it in a centralize way. & import from that file where you want.

 ## How to deploy a web app to Firebase